Bio4Res/derivative-free-optimization/README.md

 See `dfopt/test/RunDerivativeFree` class for an example of use.

-The configuration of the algorithm is done via a JSON file (see `run/bitstring.json` for an example).
+The configuration of the algorithm is done via a JSON file (see `run/hookejeeves.json` and `run/neldermead.json` for configuration examples for each of the algorithms).

 If you are using Maven, the following dependency can be added to your project: